benmoumene/codeigniter-video-class/README.md

 // init the object with options
 $this->video->init($params);

-// get the thumb URL
+// get the thumb image URL
 echo $this->video->thumb();

 // get the embed code for the video